Latest Update: ATA Carnets are EXEMPT!

 How the New Foreign Trade Regulations Export Requirements Impact ATA Carnet

 Historically most ATA Carnets leaving the U.S. have been exempt from the filing of Electronic Export Information (EEI).
 Beginning April 5, 2014, and as a result of changes to the Foreign Trade Regulations, many exemptions that exist today for ATA Carnet will be greatly curtailed.
-These changes cover both U.S. and foreign ATA Carnets, as well as those coming from and going to Taiwan (TECRO/AIT).
+These changes cover both U.S. and foreign ATA Carnets, as well as those coming from and going to Taiwan, Province of China (TECRO/AIT).

 Narrowing the temporary export exemption